Vimeo OTT currently offers a handful of site themes, all of which are customizable.

 After choosing your site’s theme, you can further customize it by using the theme editor.
-Navigate to Distribution > Platforms.
+Navigate to Manage > Theme Editor.

 Along the left side is a panel where you can edit various components of your site, while the rest of the window is a preview of your site.